nfdi4plants/ARC-specification/ISA-XLSX.md

 ## Parameters

-`Parameters` are all additional information about the experimental setup, that do not fall under the aforementioned 3 categories.
+A `Parameter` can be used to specify any additional information about the experimental setup, that does not fall under the aforementioned 3 categories.
 It is formatted in the pattern `Parameter [<category term>]`.
 The value MUST be free text, numeric, or an [`Ontology Annotation`](#ontology-annotations).

 | Parameter [time] | Unit   | Term Source REF (PATO_0000165)  | Term Accession Number (PATO:0000165)  |
 |--------------------------------|--------|-------------------|------------------------------------------------------|